knpuniversity/symfony2-series/knpu/episode2/role-hierarchies.rst

 if only *some* users are able to create events, we can protect event creation with a new role.

-To show this, let's make the role passed to ``enforceUserSecurity`` configurable and then only let a user create an event if they have some ``ROLE_EVENT_CREATE`` role::
+To show this, let's make the role that's passed to ``enforceUserSecurity`` configurable and then only let a user create an event if they have some ``ROLE_EVENT_CREATE`` role::